Sport in Cameroon

 Sports teams are organised along ethnic lines in Francophone Cameroon and under corporate or departmental sponsorship in Anglophone Cameroon.
 Teams develop fierce rivalries, and violence is not uncommon during matches.
 Training of athletes is handled by several sports institutes, including some owned by corporate sponsors, such as the Brasseries du Cameroun's l'École de Football des Brasseries du Cameroun (EFBC) in Douala.

 UFC Heavyweight Champion Francis Ngannou hails from Cameroon.

+The 2026 Commonwealth 100m champion Emmanuel Eseme is also from Cameroon.

 Volleyball

 The Volleyball Cup of Cameroon takes place on a regular basis.

 In June 2021, all the women's matches were played at the gymnasium of the National Advanced School of Public Works.

 The women's main teams included FAP, Nyong, Kelle, Bafia Volleyball Evolution and Club Efoulan.